Daniel23894/Eksamensprojekt2Semester/README.md

 3. **Access the application:**
-Once the application is running, open your browser and go to: http://localhost:8080.
+Once the application is running, open your browser and go to:
+[http://localhost:8080](http://localhost:8080/login).
 You’ll now see the Thymeleaf-powered web interface.

 ## Technical Overview
 This project is built with **Java** and **Spring Boot**, following a standard layered architecture:

-- **Backend**
+-- **Backend**
-  - `Model` classes for representing entities and data structures.
+  - `Model` classes representing entities and data structures.
-  - `Repository` interfaces using Spring Data JPA for database access.
+  - `Repository` using Spring Data JDBC for database access.
+  - **Service layer:**
-  - `Service` classes to contain business logic.
+    - A `ProjectService` interface defines the contract for some services, implemented by service classes containing business logic.
-  - `Controller` classes to handle HTTP requests and connect to frontend.
+    - Other service classes are implemented directly without interfaces.
+  - **DTOs (Data Transfer Objects):** `ProjectDTO`, `SubprojectDTO`, and `ResponseDTO` transfer data between layers and to/from clients, decoupling internal models from external representations.
+  - **Custom exception handling:** application-specific exceptions signal business errors clearly.
+  - **Global error handling:** a `@ControllerAdvice` class manages exceptions centrally, providing consistent error responses and custom error pages.
+  - **Custom converters:** e.g., `StringToStateStatusConverter` converts string request parameters to enums, easing controller input binding.

 - **Frontend**
-  - HTML files with **Thymeleaf** annotations for dynamic content rendering.
+  - HTML files using **Thymeleaf** for dynamic content rendering.
   - Static **CSS** files for styling.
+  - Minimal JavaScript (e.g., `confirm()` dialogs) for user interaction enhancements such as delete confirmations.

 - **Database**
+  - Connected to a MySQL database hosted on **Azure**.
-  - SQL scripts included for schema setup and test data.
+  - SQL scripts (`schema.sql`) included for initial schema setup, though automatic script execution is disabled in production.
-  - Configured connection to a relational database (e.g., PostgreSQL/MySQL).
+  - Database credentials are injected securely via environment variables (`MYSQL_USERNAME`, `MYSQL_PASSWORD`).

 - **CI/CD**
-  - Basic pipeline setup for continuous integration
+  - Basic pipeline setup for continuous integration and automated testing (`mvn clean install`) and deployment.

 ## Support